isultanov99/klines-django-webapp/README.md

-# Regional Rail Web App
+# Kaliningrad Regional Rail Web App

-Django `3.2.9` powered website with interactive map, stations list, routes and more.
+`Django 3.2.9` powered website with interactive map, stations list, routes and more.
+`Bootstrap` framework and `MySQL` database is also used.

 ## Getting Started